MarioRuz/RFIDLowFrequencyDesign/README.md

 # RFIDLowFrequencyDesign
-This code is provided as supplementary material to the submitted paper *"Accident prevention in agricultural machinery using radiofrequency technology: A prototype application to olive net collectors".* The code allows calculating the number of loops for a given planar geometry and a specific inductance value.
-The inductance is a key parameter of inductive coupling antennas.
+This code is provided as supplementary material for the submitted paper "Accident Prevention in Agricultural Machinery Using Radiofrequency Technology: A Prototype Application to Olive Net Collectors."
+The code enables the calculation of the number of loops for a given planar geometry and a specific inductance value.

+Inductance is a key parameter in inductive coupling antennas, particularly for achieving resonance and ensuring proper performance in tag detection.
+Please note that the presence of metals near the antenna can alter the total inductance value, potentially detuning it.

 ![](https://github.com/MarioRuz/RFIDLowFrequencyDesign/blob/main/RoboticTestingExample.gif)